12 July 2022 - 14 July 2022

 Prices include conference fee, refreshments and the two lunches.
 Delegates are asked to book their own accommodation.

 Please register for this conference online on our booking site.
 Early registration is advised as space is limited.
-The registration deadline is Sunday 26 June 2022.
+The extended registration deadline is Thursday 30 June 2022.

 This conference is being organised by the Centre for Catholic Studies at Durham University and the University of Notre Dame’s London Global Gateway, in association with The Tablet and Farm Street Church.